Best Blenders (2026)

 If budget < $100

-→ Choose the NutriBullet Full-Size Blender Combo (~$80) for a full-size pitcher or the NutriBullet Pro 900 (~$85) for personal single-serve.
-Both deliver strong performance at entry-level prices, though neither handles nut butters or hot soups as well as models above $200. [src4, src6]
+→ Choose the Cleanblend Commercial (~$76) for the most raw power per dollar (2,200W, 70 oz) or the NutriBullet Pro 900 (~$80) for personal single-serve.
+Both deliver strong performance at entry-level prices, though neither matches premium models on warranty or hot-soup support. [src4, src6]

 If budget is $100-$200 and user wants the best all-around value

-→ The Ninja Professional Plus Duo (~$100) is the best value blender in 2026.
-For $80 more, the Ninja Detect Power Blender Pro (~$179) adds BlendSense auto-adjusting technology and approaches Vitamix-level smoothie quality.
+→ The Ninja Professional Plus Duo (~$130) is the best value full-size blender in 2026.
+For ~$70 more, the Ninja Detect with BlendSense (~$200) adds auto-adjusting technology and approaches Vitamix-level smoothie quality.
 Both outperform the Breville Fresh & Furious (~$200) in raw power but the Breville wins on build quality and warranty. [src1, src3, src6]

 If primary use is hot soups or nut butters